8bitbuddhist/PixelMaestro-Studio/docsrc/Animation-Tab.rst

 Animation Tab
 =============

-The Animation tab is where you set :pmdocs:`Animation-specific <Animations.html>` settings such as the type of animation, the color palette, and the animation timing.
-Selecting certain Animations will cause additional controls to appear, allowing you to tweak parameters specific to that Animation.
+The Animation tab is where you can create and modify :pmdocs:`Animations <Animations.html>`.
+Here you can enable Animations, change the type of Animation, create a color palette, and configure the Animation.
+Selecting certain Animations will cause additional controls to appear, letting you change parameters specific to that Animation.

 .. image:: images/animation-tab.png